AmenJlili/power-sm/README.md

 # Notes developers

-- You need SolidWorks References to build.
+- You need SolidWorks interop assemblies to build.
 More information on where to find them <a href="http://help.solidworks.com/2015/English/api/sldworksapiprogguide/Welcome.htm"> here</a>.
+The recommended solidworks assemblies can be at this directory (install_dir\api\redist)

 # Notes for End-users